-The Taiwan headquarters of Voltronic Power Technology Corp. is a Company Limited by Shares which established in according to Taiwan Company Act, and got listed for its stocks to public in Taiwan Stock Exchange Corporation on March 31, 2014.
+The Taiwan headquarters and Taipei factory of Voltronic Power Technology Corp. is a Company Limited by Shares which established in according to Taiwan Company Act, and got listed for its stocks to public in Taiwan Stock Exchange Corporation on March 31, 2014.